This article describes what you should do if you are a victim of a ransomware attack. The following sections are covered:

 If the owner details does not help, check which user had access to the locations where you found encrypted files.
 Looking at the date modified times of the encrypted files may provide information about when this attack started.

-Once you have identified the users involved, obtain more information about opening suspicious emails around that time or the websites they were browsing.
-Look at their email inbox, deleted emails, and their browsing history for answers.
+Once the users involved have been identified, obtain more information, investigate and check if the users have opened suspicious emails around that time or the browsed websites.
+Look at their email inbox, deleted emails and their browsing history.
 This will help you understand your security weaknesses and to enhance security in those areas.

 After a ransomware attack it is important to ensure that your security products are working correctly.
 Many variants of ransomware will encrypt files that are used by software in order to run.
 A good example of this is .xml files which are commonly used by software programs to store configuration settings.
 As a result of this type of damage, you may have to reinstall software that is no longer working correctly.